• About

 Innisfree Korean skincare Hong Kong

-Innisfree has been extremely successful throughout the years.
-Believe it or not, there used to be even more Korean skincare stores in Hong Kong but due to low sales, many companies eventually pulled out of the city.
-Innisfree is one of the ones that lasted all this time so it’s pretty impressive.
+Innisfree has been highly successful throughout the years.
+Believe it or not, there used to be even more Korean skincare stores in Hong Kong, but due to low sales, many companies eventually withdrew from the city.
+Innisfree is one of the ones that lasted all this time, so it’s pretty impressive.

-This company is an affordable Korean beauty brand known for using natural ingredients in its products.
+This company is an affordable Korean beauty brand known for its use of natural ingredients.

 There is a product line for multiple skin problems.

-If your skin type is oily, you should try the volcanic pore-clearing clay mask.
+If your skin type is oily, try the volcanic pore-clearing clay mask.
 It’s one of their most popular products.

-If you have sensitive skin, there are other products you can buy that are more gentle like the green tea seed serum.
+If you have sensitive skin, you can buy other, more gentle products, like the green tea seed serum.

 Tony Moly

-Tony Moly is known for its cute packaging since it’s for a younger audience.
-Their pricing is relatively affordable and it’s a beginner introduction brand to K-beauty.
+Tony Moly is known for its cute packaging, and since it’s aimed at a younger audience, its products are relatively affordable.
+It’s a beginner’s introduction to K-beauty.

 When you think of K-beauty, adjectives that pop into your mind are fun, youthful, colourful, and affordable.
 Tony Moly fits the bill.